sle3man/sle3man.github.io/_posts/2019-06-29-MEGA-Breach.md

 It was a great deal of fun.

-What wasn't fun was when I decided to use [MEGA](https://www.mega.nz) and upload the photos I took in full resolution to my friends.
+What wasn't fun was when I decided to use [MEGA](https://www.mega.nz) to upload the photos I took in full resolution to my friends.

 Ok you might be wondering about the title- No, MEGA was not breached.
 My account was, though.